tnga/lib.ijs/README.md

 However it can be use for any JavaScript projects.

 The goal is not to build another big library like Jquery, Mootools, AngularJS, ...
-The script is write in pure JavaScript, so it’s independent and can be easily associated to any previous libraries.
+The script is wrote in pure JavaScript, so it’s independent and can be easily associated to any previous libraries.

 ##Installation